rdfjs-base/express-handler/README.md

 - `factory`: The factory used to create Dataset instances.
 Default: `require('rdf-ext')`
 - `formats`: An object with `parsers` and `serializers`, each given as `@rdfjs/sink-map`.
 Default: `require('@rdfjs/formats-common')`
 - `defaultMediaType`: If an unknown Content-Type is given, this media type will be used.
 Default: `undefined`
-- `baseIRI`: If `true`, will call [absolute-url](https://npm.im/absolute-url) to get the requested IRI and pass as base IRI to the parser.
+- `baseIriFromRequest`: If `true`, will call [absolute-url](https://npm.im/absolute-url) to get the requested IRI and pass as base IRI to the parser.
 It can also be a function `async (req) => string` which can be used to compute the base IRI for the parser.

 ### Request